oulutan/tf_object_wrapper/README.md

 # tf_object_wrapper
 This repository is a wrapper on top of the Tensorflow object detection API.
 It solves some of its issues and has easy to use scripts to quickly run the detectors.

-* For some reason, in tensorflow object_detection API the inputs to the graphs are hardcoded to be a single image.
-This slows down processing if you have lots of image you want to process.
-This is solved by updating the graphs to use image_tensors instead of single images as inputs.

 * Also this repo provides easy ways to use the object detectors and visualize them.
-Reading and
+Reading and visualizing requires opencv

 ## Installation ##